Theobalds House: King James and Theobalds

 The house had some disadvantages compared with other aristocrats' houses.
 Although James declared in 1607 that it was "a fitting place for our sports", Godfrey Goodman noted that it had no "lordship nor tenants, nor so much as provision of fuel, only a park for pleasure and no more".
 In 1624, Prince Charles wrote "there is no kind of field-hawking there".
 Theobalds was however conveniently near to Waltham Forest where the king could hunt.
 In July 1613 Anne of Denmark was hunting deer at Theobalds and accidentally shot and killed the king's dog "Jewel" with a crossbow bolt.
 King James invited a young Polish-Lithuanian nobleman Tomasz Zamoyski to join the hunt at Theobalds in July 1615.

 In September 1618 James gave orders for the demolition of two new buildings nearby that housed tobacco shops patronised by his courtiers.
 He also ordered the keeper of the gardens, Munten Jennings, to build a house to keep silkworms and feed them mulberry leaves.
 The architect John Smythson visited and made drawings, a surviving diagram shows the panelling of the great chamber in "walnut tree colour" graining with black and gold mouldings.

 On 9 January 1622 King James rode from Theobalds after dinner to see the ice on the New River and fell in head first so that his companions could only see his boots.
 He was rescued by Sir Richard Young and returned to a warm bed at Theobalds.
 A new pool with a barge and barge house was created in the gardens in 1622.
 The ambassador Diego Sarmiento de Acuña, 1st Count of Gondomar arranged for the gift of two camels and a breeding pair of asses to be sent from Spain for the park in 1622.

 King James died at Theobalds on 27 March 1625.
 The Knight Marshal, Edward Zouch proclaimed King Charles at Theobalds gate.
 James had made few changes to the main suites, installing panelling in the Great Gallery to which his son Charles I added a number of carved and painted stag's heads.
+Charles I hunted in the park at Theobalds.
+Platforms known as "stands" were built in the park each season for shooting at game.
+In September 1633, Henry Cary, 1st Viscount Falkland fell from a stand at Theobalds and died after his leg was amputated.

 Later, after the execution of Charles I, Theobalds was listed, amongst other royal properties, for demolition and disposal by the Commonwealth.
 This was achieved speedily, and by the end of 1650, the house was largely demolished.
 After the Restoration, the estate was granted to George Monck, 1st Duke of Albemarle, but reverted to the Crown after the death of the 2nd Duke of Albemarle, who left no heir.